shen-shanshan/shen-shanshan.github.io/content/about/index.md

 ## Open Source Contribution

-I am a contributor to many open source projects on GitHub, which are showed below.
+I am a contributor to many open source projects on GitHub, which are shown below.

 {{< github repo="ggerganov/llama.cpp" >}}